 Click calculate

-Resuspend as instructed with diH2O in the biological safety cabinet
+Resuspend as instructed with ultrapure (DNA and RNA free) diH2O in the biological safety cabinet

-Make sure a secondary dilution of 10µM has been created for each primer
+Make sure a secondary dilution of 10µM has been created for each primer.
+This is the working stock (10 µM).

 If such a dilution has not been created for each primer, create one using tenfold dilution procedures within a biological safety cabinet